microsoft/fhir-server/docs/schema-manager.md

 ### Important Database Tables

 **SchemaVersion**
 - This table holds all schema versions that have been applied to the database.
+This table holds the value of (Version, Status).
+Version indicates the SchemaVersion that is applied to the database.
+Status indicates what happened during the specific schema version migration.
+If the migration failed then there will be an entry with (x, failed).
+If the migration is succesful then there will be an entry with (x, completed)

 **InstanceSchema**
 - Each FHIR instance reports the schema version it is at, as well as the versions it is compatible with, to the InstanceSchema database table.
+This table holds the value of (Name, CurrentVersion, MaxVersion, MinVersion, Timeout).
+Name - Instance name specified as a guid CurrentVersion - The schema version on which the specific fhir instance is on MaxVersion - SchemaVersionConstant.Max
+MinVersoin - SchemaVersionConstant.Min
+Timeout -

 ------------